Assessment Notices for 2017 tax purposes were mailed on or before March 15. The Assessment Complaint/Appeal due date is May 15.

 NEW THIS YEAR:

-In 2017, as per direction from the Provincial Government, Titled Parking stalls will now be assessed and taxed.
-Separate assessment notices and tax notices will be issued for titled parking.
 Should you wish to enroll on TIPP for your parking stall, please contact the Tax Department.
 As parking stalls have not yet been assessed or levied, we will begin the debits for these tax rolls in July.
 These debits will be in addition to your other property TIPP payments.

 View property assessments for all Town of Canmore properties: